sumup/sumup-ios-sdk/.github/ISSUE_TEMPLATE/sdk-feature-request.md

 ---

----
-name: "SDK Feature Request"
-about: Suggest an idea or improvement for the SumUp iOS SDK
-title: "[Feature] "
-labels: feature
-assignees: ''

----

 ## Related Problem
 <!-- Is your feature request related to a problem?
 Provide a clear and concise description of the issue (e.g., "I'm always frustrated when..."). -->